qgis/QGIS-Documentation/source/user_manual/introduction/getting_started.rst

 If you need to build |qg| from source, please refer to the coding and compiling guide available at http://www.qgis.org/en/documentation/manuals.html.
-The installation instructions are also distributed with the |qg| source code.
+The installation instructions are also distributed with the |qg| source code in a file called 'INSTALL'.

 Installation on external media ..............................